 David Castellano

-I'm an evolutionary geneticist who uses computers to extract knowledge from DNA sequences.
-Happily married with two girls and a dachshund.
+I'm an evolutionary biologist who uses computers to extract knowledge from DNA sequences.
+Happily married, dad of two girls and a dachshund.
 Big fan of walking in the woods, coffee, science fiction and the philosophy of science.
 Weak agnostic.
 Personality type: Advocate (INFJ-A) #firstgenacademic

 Scientific interests —

-My research focuses on analysing population genomic and functional molecular data to answer pertinent questions in evolutionary genetics and, more recently, cancer genomics.
+My research focuses on analysing population genomic and functional molecular data to answer pertinent questions in evolutionary biology and, more recently, cancer evolution.
 My research revolves around three main aspects of molecular evolution:

-1. the study of the distribution of fitness effects of new mutations within and across species and their relationship to the mutation spectrum,
+1. the study of the effects of mutations within and across species and their relationship to the mutation spectrum,

-2. the impact of linkage disequilibrium on the efficiency of natural selection and patterns of DNA diversity, and
+2. the impact of limited recombination on the efficiency of natural selection and patterns of DNA diversity, and

 3. the description of mutation rate patterns along a genome and their major molecular determinants.